 This scenario will likely seem familiar to many of you:

 Your business wants to advertise new selections with your retail partners.
 Your advertising team works tirelessly with those sites to get ad campaigns online in a set amount of time.
 But in the hustle, bustle and haste of launching that initiative, that group forgets to check in with your product content team.
 Or worse - and more likely - those advertising professionals were never told to loop in product content operations.
-There simply is/was no process because, historically, your brand hasn't invested in product content management.
+There simply is/was no process because, historically, your brand hasn't invested in product content.

 As a result, the ad team moves forward with its project, and your retail partners are a few days from launching those new ads.
 Employees crack a few beers to celebrate success, when you or another leader notices a problem: Product content based on the new ad materials isn't live with your retail partners.